Lately I have been getting a wee bit technical, which is important if you want to know how lovely surfactants create all that foam.

 Understanding surfactant surface tension

-For a slightly more technical view point, hydrophilic substances easily dissolve in water, the lipophilic substances easily dissolve in hydrocarbons, these are essential organic compounds of carbon and hydrogen, and it is the hydrocarbons that have an affinity with oil and dirt.
+From a slightly more technical view point, hydrophilic substances easily dissolve in water, the lipophilic substances easily dissolve in hydrocarbons – the essential organic compounds of carbon and hydrogen, it is these hydrocarbons that have an affinity with oil and dirt.

-If you’d like to find out more about our relationship with foam, follow the link to find out more.
+So, as you can see, the role of surfactants on the skin is extremely interesting and if you’d like to find out more about our relationship with lovely foam, follow the link to find out more.